saleor/saleor-docs/docs/api-process/check-out.md

 }
 ```

-As a result we're getting an updated checkout object with a shipping method set:
+As a result, we get an updated checkout object with a shipping method set:

 ```json
 {